What is Aptensio XR and how is it used?

 Potential For Abuse And Dependence

 CNS stimulants, including APTENSIO XR, other methylphenidate-containing products, and amphetamines, have a high potential for abuse and dependence.
-Assess the risk of abuse prior to prescribing, and monitor for signs of abuse and dependence while on therapy [see BOX WARNING and Drug Abuse And Dependence].
+Assess the risk of abuse prior to prescribing and monitor for signs of abuse and dependence while on therapy [see BOXED WARNING and Drug Abuse And Dependence].

 Sudden death, stroke and myocardial infarction have been reported in adults with CNS stimulant treatment at recommended doses.
 Sudden death has been reported in pediatric patients with structural cardiac abnormalities and other serious heart problems taking CNS stimulants at recommended doses for ADHD.
 Avoid use in patients with known structural cardiac abnormalities, cardiomyopathy, serious heart arrhythmia, coronary artery disease, and other serious heart problems.
 Further evaluate patients who develop exertional chest pain, unexplained syncope, or arrhythmias during APTENSIO XR treatment.